chingu-voyages/V54-tier2-team-24/README.md

 ## Overview

-Building an app, which is not just any AI tool, but a game-changer.
-An app, which enhances the end-users' learning experience by helping them become better at building prompts and improving their proficiency in AI communication.
+Building an app that is not just any AI tool, but a game-changer.
+AiQ is an app that enhances the end-users' learning experience by helping them become better at building prompts and improving their proficiency in AI communication.

-A structured productivity tool that makes AI responses more useful, accurate, and efficient, while removing the frustration of bad AI responses, and replacing it with structured, meaningful interactions.
-This app will transform AI from an unpredictable tool into a powerful and reliable assistant.
+It is a structured productivity tool that makes AI responses more useful, accurate, and efficient while removing the frustration of bad AI responses and replacing it with structured, meaningful interactions.
+This app will transform your AI from an unpredictable tool into a powerful and reliable assistant.

 ## Core Features